 Andrew Sandler, M.D. became a director upon the effectiveness of our initial public offering in August 2021.
-Since September 2017, Dr. Sandlerhas served as Chief Medical Officer at Kiadis Pharma N.V.
+Since September 2017, Dr. Sandler has served as Chief Medical Officer at Kiadis Pharma N.V.
 Prior to Kiadis, Dr. Sandler was Senior Vice President, Medical Affairs at Medivation (acquired by Pfizer) from January 2016 to June 2017.
-Dr. Sandler held various additional roles including Chief Medical Officer and Seattle Site Head at Dendreon Pharmaceuticals from October 2010 to April 2015, Prior to Dendreon, Dr. Sandler was Chief Medical Officer at Spectrum Pharmaceuticals from Perburary 2008 to Perburary 2016 to April 2010, and Vice President, Head of Global dela Affairs, Oncology for Bayer Healthcare Pharmaceuticals from February 2008 to February 2010.
-Dr. Sandler was Chief Medical Affairs, Oncology Schering AG from October 2003 to August 2008, and Seagen, Inc. from October 1999 to June 2003.
-Dr. Sandler was a Fellow in Hematology/Medical Oncology at the University of California, San Francisco (UCSF) from July 1994 to June 1994.
-Dr. Sandler was a Fellow in Hematology/Medical Oncology at the University of California, San Francisco (UCSF) from July 1990 to June 1994.
-Dr. Sandler was a Fellow in Hematology/Medical Oncology at the University of California, San Francisco (UCSF) from July 1990 to June 1994.
-Dr. Sandler was a Fellow in Hematology/Medical Oncology and Pharmaceutical from the University of Rochester with a B.S. degree in Neuroscience in 1986.
+Dr. Sandler held various additional roles including Chief Medical Officer and Seattle Site Head at Dendreon Pharmaceuticals from October 2010 to April 2015.
+Prior to Dendreon, Dr. Sandler was Chief Medical Officer at Spectrum Pharmaceuticals from September 2008 to April 2010, and Vice President, Head of Global Medical Affairs, Oncology for Bayer Healthcare Pharmaceuticals from February 2008 to February 2010.
+Dr. Sandler also held various positions at Berlex Oncology/Schering AG from October 2003 to August 2008, and Seagen, Inc. from October 1999 to June 2003.
+Dr. Sandler was a Fellow in Hematology/Medical Oncology at the University of California, San Francisco (UCSF) from July 1994 to June 1996.
+He did his Internship, Residency, and Chief Residency at Mt.
+Sinai Hospital in New York, NY from July 1990 to June 1994.
+Dr. Sandler attended and received his MD degree from Mount Sinai School of Medicine (Icahn School of Medicine at Mt.
+Sinai) from July 1986 to June 1990.
+In addition, he graduated from the University of Rochester with a B.S. degree in Neuroscience in 1986.
 Dr. Sandler was selected as a director due to his experience in the biotechnology and pharmaceutical industries as well as his leadership experience.

 Brittany Bradrick became a director in January 2022.
-Ms. Bradrick has served as the Chief Operating Officer and Chief Financial Officer of Neurelis, Inc. since September 2022 and the Chief Financial Officer and Chief Financial Officer at ViaCyte Inc. from June 2020 to September 2021.
-Prior to Viacyte, Ms. Bradrick served in strategy and corporate development positions at Insulet Corporation as Vice Predit Authors (NYSE: ABT).
-Prior to these positions, Ms. Bradrick was an investment banker for the life science industry at Piper Jaffray.
+Ms. Bradrick has served as the Chief Operating Officer and Chief Financial Officer of Neurelis, Inc. since September 2022 and the Chief Financial Officer since October 2021.
+Prior to joining Neurelis, Ms. Bradrick was Chief Operating Officer and Chief Financial Officer at ViaCyte Inc. from June 2020 to September 2021.
+Prior to Viacyte, Ms. Bradrick served in strategy and corporate development positions at Insulet Corporation as Vice President, Strategy & Corporate Development from 2016 to 2020 and as Director, Business Development & Alliance Management at Abbott Laboratories (NYSE: ABT).
+Prior to these positions, Ms. Bradrick was an investment banker for the life science industry at Piper Jaffray, Credit Suisse, and Chase Securities from 1997 to 2007.

-2007.
 Ms. Bradrick began her career as a Federal Reserve Bank Examiner.
 Ms. Bradrick holds an M.B.A. from the Johnson Graduate School of Management at Cornell University and a B.S. in Business Administration from the University of Missouri.
 Ms. Bradrick was selected as a director due to her extensive industry and financial experience.